ColineLopez/OpenClassrooms_Project_8_To_Do_List/readme.md

-# ToDoList - OpenClassrooms' Project #8
+# OpenClassrooms' Project #8 - To Do List

 ## Context